idris-lang/Idris-dev/docs/tutorial/classes.rst

     sort : Ord a => List a -> List a

 Functions, classes and instances can have multiple constraints.
-Multiple constaints are written in brackets in a comma separated list, for example:
+Multiple constraints are written in brackets in a comma separated list, for example:

 .. code-block:: idris